Lzchyi/Project/README.md

 We have followed the following requirements while developing.

-IPC -
+IPC - Using PIPE and Message Queue on CLIENT side

-Process Control -
+Process Control - Using fork() and signals on CLIENT side

-Socket -
+Socket - TCP on BOTH sides

-Others -
+Others - I/O Multiplexing on SERVER side

 Work Distribution